This update posted 18 July 2015.

-In December-January, CAC will travel to the front
+In January 2016, CAC will travel to front lines

-in the context of a broader study wildlife conservation.
-The dates of travel will be from December
+the context of savannah ecology.
+The dates of travel will be from

-other species as possible.
-In Tanzania, the plan is to explore:
+In Tanzania, the plan will be to explore:

 Gombe Stream National Park, the site